arobb/multicast-comms/README.md

 # Multicast communication
 Use these scripts to broadcast unencrypted data across your network.
 Originally intended for use with power-monitoring so multiple devices could handle on-battery events from an uninterrupted power supply.

+Multiple senders can send data to the same group/port, which will be received by all listeners.

 ## Setup
 Copy config.ini.template to config.ini, and create a shared key for use by all your senders and receivers.